hypergraphql/hypergraphql/sources/documentation.md

 ## Schema

-The schema definition complies with the GraphQL spec (see: 	[http://graphql.org/learn/schema/](http://graphql.org/learn/schema/)).
+The schema definition complies with the [GraphQL schema spec](http://graphql.org/learn/schema/).
 Currently, only the core fragment of the spec, including object types and fields, is supported, as presented in the example below.
 Additionally, some default SPARQL-related fields and arguments are added automatically to each schema.

 ```
 type __Context {